JTEpic/BaileyOS/README.md

 ## Compiling BaileyOS

-BaileyOS is written primarily in C++.
+BaileyOS is written primarily in Assembly/C++.
 BaileyOS itself requires only the headers and libraries for your OS and window system.
-It does not need any additional headers for context creation APIs (WGL, GLX, EGL, NSGL, OSMesa) or rendering APIs (OpenGL, OpenGL ES, Vulkan) to enable support for them.

 BaileyOS supports compilation on Windows with Visual C++ 2013 and later, MinGW and MinGW-w64, on macOS with Clang and on Linux and other Unix-like systems with GCC and Clang.
 It will likely compile in other environments as well, but this is not regularly tested.